iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/introduction.md

 ---
-description: "Shimmer is an innovation network where the community tries out the new protocol changes before they are deployed on the more conservative IOTA network. "
+description: 'Shimmer is an innovation network where the community tries out the new protocol changes before they are deployed on the more conservative IOTA network. '
 image: /img/shimmer-wiki.png
 ---